Christchurch Airport: 2010 onwards

-In April 2011, Air Asia X commenced Airbus A330 services to Kuala Lumpur; these were short lived, ending in May 2012.
+In April 2011, AirAsia X commenced Airbus A330 services to Kuala Lumpur; these were short lived, ending in May 2012.
 China Airlines operated seasonal flights from Taipei via Sydney with Airbus A330 aircraft from December 2014 to 2018.
 An unusual irregular visitor is Uzbekistan Airways, which operates Boeing 767 charters from Tashkent via Kuala Lumpur carrying Russian fishing crews.

 In December 2023, United Airlines began operating a seasonal non-stop service from San Francisco.
 This service is the first and only flight connecting North America with the South Island, coming after American Airlines' abandoned plans for a direct flight to Los Angeles in the midst of the COVID-19 pandemic in 2020.

 Starting in June 2024, the food court of the airport underwent a major renovation, replacing some older restaurants with new ones, and updating the aesthetic.
 These renovations were finished by January 2025.

 In June 2025, Air New Zealand announced a direct service to Adelaide, set to launch in late October.
 Beginning as a seasonal service, it will connect the South Island of New Zealand to South Australia for the first time.

 Kowhai Park

 The 168MWp Kowhai Park Solar Farm is being built on 400 hectares of land owned by the airport and Environment Canterbury south west of the main runway.
 The airport is building a new substation and grid connection for the solar farm to feed into the New Zealand grid, and for the airport to increase its electricity use as part of its sustainability goals.
-The farm is planned to produce around 290 GWh per year, equivalent to the yearly consumption of 36,000 average new zealand households.
+The farm is planned to produce around 290 GWh per year, equivalent to the yearly consumption of 36,000 average New Zealand households.